xenkuo/vscode-theme-cenhanced/better-c-on-vscode.md

 ### Setting of `c_cpp_properties.json`

-> Refer [Here](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) for a more detailed description.
+> Refer to [Here](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) for a more detailed description.

 Take below as example: